gaganchapa/Padel_Start/README.md

-# Flux CNN Image Processing & Feature Map Extraction
+# Synthetic Image Generation, Preprocessing, and Flux Model Forward Pass

 ## Overview
 This project involves processing images, defining a Convolutional Neural Network (CNN) using the Flux.jl library, and visualizing feature maps.
 The workflow consists of: